Prithivi718/Google-Blockly-Automation/README.md

 Google Blockly Agent is a high-integrity program synthesis engine that converts natural language problem statements into validated Blockly XML and idiomatic Python code.
 It features a strict 5-phase pipeline ensuring algorithmic correctness and local execution.

-## 🎥 Demo Videos

-> [!NOTE]
-> Demo videos (`Demo-video.mp4` and `InnoGen Agent Demo Video.mp4`) are available locally in the project directory but excluded from the repository due to GitHub's 100 MB file size limit.
-To view the demos, clone the repository and add the video files to the root directory.

 ## 📁 Project Structure

 ```text